sptz45/coeus-spring/README.md

 3. Use `SpringRegistrar` to register the controllers in Coeus

-If you are using classpath scanning you could also annotate you controllers with the `@Controller` meta-annotation so that your controllers can be detected in classpath scanning and also automatically registered as prototype beans.
+If you are using classpath scanning you could also annotate you controllers with the `com.coeusweb.spring.mvc.Controller` meta-annotation so that your controllers can be detected in classpath scanning and also automatically registered as prototype beans.

 ## License